-Thank goodness I have Premium Economy, so I can use the Business check-in at Cathay Pacific counter.
+Thank goodness I have Premium Economy, so I can use the Business check-in at the Cathay Pacific counter.
 The clerk urges me to make my way to the departure gates as soon as possible, since he says security clearance will get crazy in a couple of hours.
 That may be, but when I go through security, it is almost at the level of being dehumanizing.
 The TSA staff are yelling at the passengers, there is no TSA Pre-clearance available, and everyone has to go through a full body scan.
 Combined with taking off shoes, belts, and coats, it is a dreadful experience.
 I’m glad to get through it and find my gate.

 I grab a cappuccino and a chocolate chip cookie from Starbucks and sit down at the gate to unwind.
 By 9:30PM, I see some of my tour group arriving.
-I recognize some people from my previous trip to Arabia, and another clue is the yellow yarn tied to their carry-on bags – our tour leader Michele keeps track of her group this way.
+I recognize some people from my previous trip to Arabia with InFocus Travel, and another clue is the yellow yarn tied to their carry-on bags – our tour leader Michele keeps track of her group this way.
 Those of us who upgraded to the Premium Economy get to board right after First Class and Marco Polo members.
 Loading goes smoothly, but our Cathay Pacific flight leaves a bit late at 12:45AM.

 April 3 & 4, 2018 – Tuesday & Wednesday – Flying from Los Angeles to Kuala Lumpur, Malaysia